This Fun and Simple Math Game will Improve Mental Math Skills

-Even though my kids can easily grab a calculator to help them with math problems, it’s important to me that they are able to quickly come up with the answer in their head, almost automatically.
-To get to that point requires hours of practice, which can often get repetitive and boring.
+Even though kids can easily grab a calculator to help them with math problems, it’s important that they are able to quickly come up with the answer in their head, almost automatically.
+Getting to that point requires hours of practice, which can often get repetitive and boring.

 This post contains affiliate links.

 Traditional Math Dice Chase play works best with 4-6 players, but below I share adaptations for playing with fewer people.

 - With everyone sitting on the floor in a circle, give players sitting across from each other one set of dice and choose a math function (+, -, x, ÷ ).